krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

 >You put your Nextion code for modifying any UI components that use HA data in a 'subrountine' (a hidden `Hotspot`).
-This allows HA to apply the UI changes immediately after sending updated data by sending a Nextion Instruction to `click` on the `APPLY_VARS` hotspot.
+You will likely have this code already in your HMI file, you just have to place the UI refresh code in a subroutine.
+Doing this allows HA to apply the UI changes immediately after sending updated data by sending the Nextion Instruction "`click APPLY_VARS,1`".

-This example shows part of the `APPLY_VARS` subroutine for apply updates to the display of 'rain delay' information on a Nextion page for controlling irrigation automations.
-The code updates the numeric value displayed then also: _a)_ changes a `Crop` image to show the cloud icon and label in a highlighted color if the rain delay is greater than 0; _b_ changes the background image for the displayed number to match (so the number seems transparent as the background changes); and _c_ changes the font color for displaying the number.
-(The complete subroutine applies updates to all the other UI components too.)
+This example shows part of the `APPLY_VARS` subroutine for applying updates to the display of 'rain delay' information on a Nextion page for controlling irrigation automations.
+The code updates the numeric value displayed then also: _a)_ changes a `Crop` image to show the cloud icon and label in a highlighted color if the rain delay is greater than 0; _b)_ changes the background image for the displayed number to match (so the number seems transparent as the background changes); and _c)_ changes the font color for displaying the number.
+(The complete subroutine applies updates to all the other UI components too.
+This code is typical of any HMI project - the only additional step is putting it in a subroutine.)

 <img src="https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/current_version/images/APPLY_VARS_example.png" alt="APPLY_VARS example">